 SPOT's development process enables developers to generate visual, high-level models rapidly, as shown in Figure 2.
 These models can then be used to analyze the power consumption of mobile application software architectures (step 1 of Figure 2).
-SPOT thus helps overcome key challenges of predicting power consumption by generating device logic that can be used to gather power consumption information on physical hardware during early phases of application software lifecycles, which helps minimize expensive redesign/refactoring costs in later phases.
+SPOT thus helps overcome key challenges of predicting power consumption by generating device logic that can be used to gather power consumption information on physical hardware during early phases of an application's software lifecycle, which helps minimize expensive redesign/refactoring costs in later phases.